-- Goods markets are spot markets: It is easy to know what you are getting by just looking at it, and the transaction is completed immediately. - The price of pork reflects supply and demand in the moment at any given time.
-If the price is too high, you can go to another market and get goods of a similar quality. - Credit-on the other hand-is a promise to repay money at a future date.
-But future is unknown.
+- Goods markets are spot markets: It is easy to know what you are getting by just looking at it, and the transaction is completed immediately. - The price of goods reflects supply and demand at any given time.
+If the price is too high, you can go to another market and get goods of a similar quality. - Credit is a promise to repay money at a future date.
+But future is unknown. - So credit is always rationed.
+The market never clears. - There is always more demand for credit than bankers are willing to supply. - Lenders ration credit based on information that they have about borrowers.